henriquesanz/order-app/README.md

 ---

 ## Info
-- This README file was created with the help of ChatGPT, the entire development of the project was created by José Henrique Paiva with the aim of carrying out a technical challenge.
+- This README file was created with the help of Copilot, the entire development of the project was created by José Henrique Paiva with the aim of carrying out a technical challenge.